 You can create multiple dashboards which contain different charts.
 All the charts are interactive.

-- Show in Formula: hovering on the info icon of a chart will show you the Info Popup.
-You can click on "Show in Formula" to load the chart in Formula view and conduct further analyses.
+- Show in Report: hovering on the info icon of a chart will show you the Info Popup.
+You can click on "Show in Report" to load the chart in Report view and conduct further analyses.

 - Refresh the Dashboard: Re-executes all analyses on the Dashboard to bring them up to date.